nehahonrao/php-tdd/README.md

 ### Day 3:
 - To perform testing need to install PHPUnit and symfony/test-pack with command: composer require --dev phpunit/phpunit symfony/test-pack
-- create test with command symfony console make:test and give name for test file like RoomTest.php.
+- create test with command symfony console make:test and give name for test file like CheckRoomAvailabilityTest.php.
--